 This design of cassette shell was introduced in early 1977 and was produced in both grey and cream coloured plastic.
-The text was printed directly onto the cassette body in blue, red or black ink.
+The text was normally printed directly onto the cassette body in blue, red or black ink.
+In some cases, as shown in the second example below, the text was printed on white paper that was then affixed to the shell (with thanks to Michael Pelling for supplying this image).
 As can be seen on the images the tape was produced with the Dolby noise reduction system to improve the quality of the sound when played on suitable players (noticeably to reduce the hiss associated with tape playback).
-Cassette cases were used with clear fronts and black bodies with a lightly mottled effect on the back face.
+Cassette cases were had clear fronts and black bodies with a lightly mottled effect on the back face.

 This style of cassette case insert was introduced by EMI in early 1977.
 It was printed by Garrod & Lofthouse (who also produced the vinyl album sleeve) in November 1979 as indicated by the line 7911 G&L.

 Unlike the LP sleeve for this album there were no sleeve notes on this cassette insert and song credits were abbreviated to surnames only.

 Beneath the catalogue number TC-NTS 190 appears another code number OC 258-07 154.
 Between 1969 and 1982 EMI had an international coding system which they hoped would get adopted industry wide, and they used it worldwide for their own releases.
 In fact, the numbers used formed the basis of the 7-digit numbers adopted in 1983 and inserted into EAN/UPC barcode-based cataloguing, used to this day.